kmhofmann/selene/CONTRIBUTING.md

 * Before starting work on larger non-bugfix pull requests, i.e. pull requests that would add new features, *please contact the project lead first* (see above) to align with the project goals, and to make sure the feature is not already being worked on.
-This will greatly increase the chances of your pull request being accepted.
+  * This will greatly increase the chances of your pull request being accepted!
 * In a pull request, please provide a clear list of what you have done.
 Always write a clear log message for your commits.
 Include the relevant issue number, if applicable.